aiji42/next-with-split/README.md

 ## Require

-- Using Next.js >=12
+- Using Next.js >=12.2

-This plugin depends on the middleware of Next.js v12.
-If you are using Next.js v11 or earlier, please use next-with-split [v3](https://www.npmjs.com/package/next-with-split/v/3.3.2).
+The specification of middleware has changed significantly since Next.js v12.2.
+If you are using middleware before Next.js v12.2, please use next-with-split v4.

 ## Installation